-There are few issues more unstabilizing to a marriage, than one partner’s inability to feel the hurt and damage their behavior is doing to another spouse--or to care.
+There are few issues more unstabilizing to a marriage than one partner’s inability to feel the hurt and damage their behavior is doing to another spouse–or to care.

-If you eat garlic, you offend those around you with your breathe, but you’re feeling fine and dandy.
+If you eat garlic, you offend those around you with your breath, but you’re feeling fine and dandy.
 You enjoyed the meal.

 What could be wrong with that?